Once you've configured the connection between your data source and Pecan, it's time to import the actual data. Here’s how to do it:

 Your goal is to import tables containing any relevant data that can be used to build and train a predictive model.

-Note: you do not need import all of your tables at once.
+Note: you do not need to import all of your tables at once.
 You can always return to this screen and import additional data if needed.

 2. Configure import settings